 - Click Start to synchronize assets from the repository.

-- In a clustered environment, the master node (with respect to AEM) should be up before the slave nodes.
+- In a clustered environment, the primary node (with respect to AEM) should be up before the secondary nodes.

 - Ensure that no processes are initiated from either internal or external sources such as the Web, SOAP, or EJB process initiators until the normal operation of the system is validated.